asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

         $ref: '#/channels/pong'
 ```

-Defining the replier is the same as for the requester, again using the `receive` action instead as the only difference.
+Defining the replier is the same as for the requester, again using the `receive` action instead is the only difference.

 ```yml
 asyncapi: 3.0.0